 Prepared an application and assessment of environmental effects for the renewal in accordance with the RMA, which was accepted at first lodgement;

-Liaised with barristers, Bay of Plenty Regional Council staff and other key stakeholders;
+Liaised with barristers, Bay of Plenty Regional Council staff and other key stakeholders; and

 Carried out statutory planning assessments.